Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 ![image](https://user-images.githubusercontent.com/65243328/190397249-ce5fd201-c52d-4bc7-91d1-9fbef0003e74.png)

-Copy DATABASE_URL's value(Postrgres database URL) from the Config Vars and temporary paste it into the default database in settings.py.
+Copy DATABASE_URL's value(Postgres database URL) from the Config Vars and temporarily paste it into the default database in settings.py.
 You can temporary comment out the current database settings code and just paste the following in settings.py: